Multi-Crit: Benchmarking Multimodal Judges on Pluralistic Criteria-Following: Benchmark

-Measures the judge’s ability to correctly resolve ground-truth conflicts between criterion-based judgments.
+\textbf{Conflict Matching Rate (CMR).} Measures the judge’s ability to correctly resolve ground-truth conflicts between criterion-based judgments.
 A conflict is considered \emph{matched} only if the model predicts both criteria in agreement with the ground truth preference: {

 } This provides a \emph{stricter} and more fine-grained metric than TOS, evaluating whether the judge not only detects but also resolves conflicts consistently with humans.